cucumber/messages/README.md

 ## Language implementations

 Each subdirectory defines language-specific implementations of these messages, generated from the JSON schemas.
-The current implementation are:
+The current implementations are:
+- C++
 - .Net
-- C++
 - Elixir
 - Go
 - Java